-Have you dreamed of building a simple wood fired outdoor pizza oven and making delicious pizzas or breads in your backyard?
+Have you ever dreamed of building a simple wood fired outdoor pizza oven and making delicious pizzas or breads in your backyard?
 It is totally doable: here’s a super detailed DIY wood fired pizza oven tutorial to help get you started!

 People have been building ovens for centuries in all parts of the world.
-You don’t need high tech pizza oven kit or any expensive materials to build an effective outdoor pizza oven.
+You don’t need high tech inserts, pizza oven kit or any expensive materials to build an effective outdoor pizza oven.

-Helpful tips and resources, including a free ebook with lots more details on each step, DIY wood fired pizza oven design variations, etc.
+- Helpful tips and resources, including a free ebook with lots more details on each step, DIY wood fired pizza oven design variations, etc.

 During the 6 hour long class, we built 2 portable earth ovens, which were auctioned the next day.
 I learned so much about building with earth and other readily available materials.
 There’s such simplicity and beauty to the process that I find deeply inspiring.

-You are probably wondering –
+Now you are probably wondering –

 What can you make in a simple DIY earth outdoor pizza oven?
 Does it really work?